 China Sourcing: Embezzlement and Fraud

 This is a tough topic to tackle.
 Most of us would like to think that Chinese suppliers are nice and honest, they just focus on making a living, the best they can.
 We don’t want to even think that some of them can be dishonest, and worse, that some of them will cheat us.
 But unfortunately, cheating happens all over the world, and China is no exception.
-And, in this modern world of interconnectivity and sophisticated internet processing, Chinese companies and individuals are more aware of what drives importers to come to China: good prices.
+And, in this modern world of interconnectivity and sophisticated internet processing, Chinese companies and individuals are more aware of what drives importers to buy directly from China: good prices.
 Some of them take advantage of this knowledge to cheat.
 Sad but true.
-Better be aware than blissfully ignorant.
+Better be aware of scams from China than blissfully ignorant.

 Having spent 40+ years in China, we have come to witness many different types of frauds and embezzlement, and we have learned very valuable lessons from them.
 We decided to pass on some of these lessons to you so that you are forewarned and do not fall victim to them.